GatekeeperOverview

 Dashboard Metrics

-At the top of the Gatekeeper view, you’ll see three key metrics:
+At the top of the Gatekeeper Policies view, you’ll see inline badges summarizing your policies:

 MetricDescription